lpogic/modeling/README.md

-modeling - A gem for writing class initializers more concisely.
+modeling _A gem for writing class initializers more concisely._
 ===

 A common pattern in initializers is to take each argument and assign it to an identically named instance variable.
 In pure Ruby you would need to repeat each variable name 3 times to do this.
 This gem allows you to eliminate these repetitions.
 Moreover, it can also define attribute accessors for free.

+Version: 0.2.0

 Basic sample
 ---